ergoncugler/fake-news-about-electronic-voting-machines/README.md

 ### How to Cite it:

-**SILVA, Ergon Cugler de Moraes Silva.
+**SILVA, Ergon Cugler de Moraes.
 Web Scraping Extraction of All Main Fake News about Electronic Voting Machines from 2018 to 2022 Checked by the Consortium of Fact-Checking Agencies 'Fato ou Boato', of the Superior Electoral Court of Brazil. (feb) 2023.
 Available at: <a>https://github.com/ergoncugler/fake-news-about-electronic-voting-machines/</a>.**